-This is a story about “pulling your hair out” while working to create something new.
+This is a story about “pulling your hair out” while working to create something new and creating the most magnificent thing.
 It does have a happy ending though.
 Thank goodness!

 In fact, it is my own story.
 A dear friend of mine who is a branding expert had pointed out something that I already felt myself.
 My company’s branding needed an update.
 But I didn’t know how to go about it.